hestiacp/hestiacp-docs/admin_docs/user_management.rst

 ###############################

 ************************************************
-How to restore a user?
+How to move a user to a new server?
 ************************************************

-The current restore function should accept both VestaCP and HestiaCP generated backups
+The current restore function accept both VestaCP and HestiaCP generated backups

 #.
-Make user backup on the old server.
-In this example we will use admin as the reference.
+Make a user backup on the old server.
+In this example we will use username as the reference.

 .. code-block:: bash